-Plaka and Monastiraki are located in the heart of the city and take you on a journey of the past using the engaging features of today.
+Plaka and Monastiraki are located in the heart of the city and will take you on a journey back in time through engaging contemporary means.

-These are the most visited neighborhoods in Athens and are well worth visiting, since they fascinate every visitor with their atmospheric ambience and traditional Greek style.
+These are the most touristic neighborhoods in Athens and are well worth visiting, since they fascinate every visitor with their atmospheric ambience and traditional Greek style.

 Your walk in Monastiraki should begin from the metro station and the central Avissinias Square.
 The place reminds you of a big feast with a huge flea market, impressive monuments and reflections of the glorious past.
 Some of the monuments include Hadrian's library, the Tower of Winds, the Roman Market and the Gate of Athena Archegetis.
 The trademark of the area is its open-air market.
 Here the flocking crowds enjoy an unique shopping experience, negotiating prices of antiques, shoes, boots, jewellery, beads and anything else you can imagine.